In this guide we’ll take a look at the best drill bit sets for the UK market.

 Bosch Titanium Drill Bit Set (70 Pieces) Review

-This Bosch set is one of the best drill bit sets for the UK.
-These bits will perform well across a broad range of professional and DIY jobs.
+This Bosch drill bit set is one of the best drill bit sets for the UK.
+This drill set is all you need for a broad range of professional and DIY jobs.

 Makita Power Drill Accessory Set (100 Pieces) Review

-If you are looking for some of the best drill bits available then this Makita Power Drill Accessory Set (100 Pieces) covers pretty much every accessory you’ll ever need to accompany your collection of power tools!
+If you are looking for some of the best drill bits available then this Makita Power Drill Accessory Set (with 100 pieces) covers pretty much every accessory you’ll ever need to accompany your collection of power tools!

 Firstly you get a selection of standard drill bits for negotiating wood, masonry, metal and PVC, including 6 HSS drill bits, 6 Masonry bits, 6 Brad point bits, 3 flat bits, 4 drill stoppers and 4 holesaws.
-Also included in this Makita drill bit set are 30 screwdriver bits, 13 nutdrivers and a hex key.
-Finally the kit comes with several accessories including a drill gauge, an arbor adaptor, a bit driver, a centre punch and a counter sink.
-In other word pretty much every accessory you’ll likely need to get you up and running!
+Also included in this Makita drill bit set are 30 screwdriver bits, 13 nut drivers and a hex key.
+Finally this drill set comes with several accessories including a drill gauge, an arbor adaptor, a bit driver, a centre punch and a counter sink.
+In other words pretty much every accessory you’ll likely need to get you up and running!

 VonHaus Titantium Drill Bit Set (99 Pieces) Review